2014 National Security Agency illegal seizure: Arrest and seizure

 On July 8, 2014, at around 13:30, National Security Agency operatives carried out a raid at the City King Hotel in Monrovia without a warrant.
 Five NSA operatives burst into a hotel room where the Korean businessmen and Aly had been holding a discussion for a few minutes.
 Cash in the amount of US$247,500 and other possessions including a gas dish, melting dish, two packs of gold testing chemicals, an electronic gold scale, and two pocket wallets containing money and credit cards were seized by the NSA.
 Earlier on the day of the raid, at 11:00 am, the Korean businessmen had withdrawn the same amount of money seized from the Sinkor, Old Road branch of the International Bank of Liberia and then gone directly to the City King Hotel, expecting to complete the transaction with Aly.

+Following the seizure, representatives of the businessmen sought the return of approximately US$284,000, arguing that the funds had been legally withdrawn for a commercial transaction.

 The Korean businessmen were arrested by the operatives and taken from the hotel to the headquarters of the NSA.
 In a lawsuit filed in 2015 against the Government of Liberia, the Korean businessmen alleged that while in custody at NSA headquarters, they were stripped naked and "subjected to various forms of humiliation and degradation without any formal charge or they being advised of their rights as required by the law".

 The NSA charged the Korean businessmen with counterfeiting and money laundering.
 A media exposé around three weeks after the incident reported that the NSA planned to deport the Korean businessmen without refunding the money.
 The Korean businessmen had allegedly been threatened to agree to relinquish their money in exchange for dropping of the criminal charges lodged by the NSA against them.

 According to a media report, Aly was allowed by the NSA to flee Liberia after the incident.